Caring for Our Residents and Fellows

 We understand and recognize that many people experience stress as they combine busy lives and the demands of studies, work, and making time for family and friends.
 Individuals cope with this continuous state of stress differently but, as the stress builds, many are not able to cope with the stress.
 The result of continuous stress may cause a disruption in your physical, emotional, social, and spiritual well-being.

-The Graduate Medical Education (GME) and Carebridge are here to support you and your needs.
+The Graduate Medical Education (GME) is here to support you and your needs.
 We offer a variety of support services that will not only help you recognize and identify your stressors, but will help you learn how to cope and relieve the stress in a healthy manner.
 All the services offered are completely anonymous.
-After treatment, ~75 percent of employees resolve their identified concerns within even just three visits.
-Extended treatment may be needed and can be coordinated.
+Below are the resources to support you.

 There are also unlimited telephone resources and referrals for a wide variety of life management concerns including the following:

 The Rowan Wellness Center has a service called Protocall.
 This is a public safety number (856-256-4911) for crisis and is available 24 hours a day.
 If you call, identify yourself as a resident and you will be able to speak to the counselor on call.
 The counselor would speak to you and has the ability to deal with a crisis situation by connecting with local emergency services.
 The counselor from Protocall can give you information to connect you with the Rowan SOM psychiatry team and you can call during regular business hours.